StanfordPL/stoke/src/validator/README.md

 entirely safe to copy.
 If you leave one uninitialized, the pointer will be null and will crash when you try to use it.
 The underlying ASTs are all const.

 - Be sure to study how operators are overloaded.
-Operators &, |, ^ correspond to bitwise and, or and xor.  +, -, \*, /, <<, >> correspond to addition,
-   substraction, multiplication, unsigned division, and unsigned bit shifts.
+The || operator is for *concatenation*, not for logical or.
+Operators &, |, ^ correspond to bitwise and, or and xor.  +, -, \*, /, <<, >> correspond to addition, substraction, multiplication, unsigned division, and unsigned bit shifts.
 Signed division and bit-shifts have their own member functions.
 The == operator returns a symbolic bool specifying if two bit vectors are equal.
 The indexing operator is overloaded to extract a range of bits or a single bit.  `bv[7][0]` will extract the lower 8 bits of bv.  `bv[15]` will just extract the 15th bit (numbered from 0) of the bit-vector, but you my need to cast it to a SymBool explicitly if you have a compile error.